UKPLab/f1000rd/README.md

 * `pip install -r requirements.txt`
 * Run the `analytics.ipynb` notebook in the `analysis` folder
 * Mind that some analysis will require the full crawl of F1000Research.

+## License
+The dataset is licensed CC-BY-SA 4.0.

 ## Citation